6 Healthy Snack Ideas, Plus Smart Snacking Tips

 - Combine all ingredients in a food processor.

-- Blend together for 3-5 minutes, until a sandy consistency is reached.
-Scrape down the edges occasionally, if necessary.
+- Blend together for 3-5 minutes, until a sandy, grainy consistency is reached.
+Scrape down the edges of the bowl occasionally, if necessary.

 - Remove “dough” from food processor and use your hands to form a large ball.
 Break off ~1 tbsp sized pieces and roll into 10-12 smaller balls.